 Tech Talk sessions encompass the newest innovations in STEM technologies and what it means for the future for students and professionals alike.
 With this year’s focus of Perpetual Evolution of Technology participants will learn about current resources in the tech field.

 INNOVATION CHALLENGE: BUILDING WITH A PURPOSE

 Engaging events like the Innovation Challenge require students to draw on their ingenuity, technical aptitude, and marketing skills to develop a prototype or engineer improvements to an existing product.
 The competition drives social impact and change through technology, education, and innovation challenges.
 We work with cities and urban communities throughout the USA to solve major community issues using technology.
-We partner and organize events that jumpstart solutions to help local Cities and Urban Communities achieve digital transformation with the assistance of engineers, technologist, and business minds through software innovation and engineering challenges while providing opportunities for collegiate and professionals to learn new skills, knowledge, and build new connections to carry them forward in their career goals.
-Teams include computer scientists, engineers, and business minds who team up to create and or innovate products and or services that will directly benefit local communities, in the Greater Phoenix, AZ area and the USA.
+We partner and organize events that jumpstart solutions to help local cities and urban communities achieve digital transformation with the assistance of engineers, technologist, and business minds through software innovation and engineering challenges while providing opportunities for collegiate and professionals to learn new skills, knowledge, and build new connections to carry them forward in their career goals.
+Teams include computer scientists, engineers, and business minds who team up to create and or innovate products and or services that will directly benefit local communities, in the Greater Phoenix, Arizona area and the USA.